Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Task-oriented Dialogue Systems

 Dialogue State Tracking Challenges (DSTCs), a series of popular challenges in DST, provides benchmark datasets, standard evaluation frameworks, and test-beds for research~\citep{williams-etal-2013-dialog, henderson2014second, henderson2014third, kim2016fifth, kim2017fourth}.
 The DSTCs cover many domains such as restaurants, tourism, etc.

 A dialogue state contains all essential information to be conveyed in the response~\citep{44018}.
 As defined in DSTC2~\citep{henderson2014second}, the dialogue state of a given dialogue turn consists of informable slots \textit{Sinf} and requestable slots \textit{Sreq}.
 Informable slots are attributes specified by users to constrain the search of the database while requestable slots are attributes whose values are queried by the user.
 For example, the serial number of a movie ticket is usually a requestable slot because users seldom assign a specific serial number when booking a ticket.
-Specifically, the dialogue state has three components:

-\textbf{Goal constraint corresponding with informable slots}.
+Specifically, the dialogue state has three components: \begin{itemize} \item \textbf{Goal constraint corresponding with informable slots}.
 The constraints can be specific values mentioned by the user in the dialogue or a special value.
 Special values include \textit{Dontcare} indicating the user's indifference about the slot and \textit{None} indicating that the user has not specified the value in the conversation yet.

-\textbf{Requested slots}.
+\item \textbf{Requested slots}.
 It can be a list of slot names queried by the user seeking answers from the agent.

-\textbf{Search method of current turn}.
-It consists of values indicating the interaction categories. \textit{By constraints} denotes that the user tries to specify constraint information in his requirement; \textit{by alternatives} denotes that the user requires an alternative entity; \textit{finished} indicates that the user intends to end the conversation.
+\item \textbf{Search method of current turn}.
+It consists of values indicating the interaction categories. \textit{By constraints} denotes that the user tries to specify constraint information in his requirement; \textit{by alternatives} denotes that the user requires an alternative entity; \textit{finished} indicates that the user intends to end the conversation. \end{itemize}

-However, considering the numerous challenges such as tracking efficiency, tracking accuracy, domain adaptability, and end-to-end training, many alternative representations have been proposed recently.
-We will discuss these later.
+However, considering the numerous challenges such as tracking efficiency, tracking accuracy, domain adaptability, and end-to-end training, many alternative representations have been proposed recently, which will be discussed later.

 Figure~\ref{An example Dialogue State Tracking procedure} is an example of the DST process for 4 dialogue turns in a restaurant table booking task.
 The first column includes the raw dialogue utterances, with $S$ denoting the system message and $U$ denoting the user message.
 The second column includes the N-best output lists of the NLU module and their corresponding confidence scores.
 The third column includes the labels of a turn, indicating the ground truth slot-value pairs.
 The fourth column includes the example DST outputs and their corresponding confidence scores.
 The fifth column indicates the correctness of the tracker output.